-The Ujima Living-Learning Community (LLC) places a special emphasis on understanding the unique experiences of African-Americans in society, including their experiences in college.
-Located in Peddrew-Yates Hall, Ujima is open to students of all backgrounds who are interested in understanding, supporting, and learning about African-American culture.
-The Ujima Living-Learning Community provides students with opportunities to be immersed in Black/African-American culture.
-Focusing on cultural enrichment and academic excellence, this community allows students with similar interests to partake in programming and dialogue surrounding Black/African-American culture.
+The Ujima Living-Learning Community (LLC) places a special emphasis on understanding the unique experiences of Black/African-Americans in society, including their experiences in college.
+Focusing on cultural enrichment and academic excellence, our community allows students with similar interests to partake in programming and dialogue surrounding Black/African-American culture.

 Learn more about Ujima: